DFE-Digital/sdd-design-history/app/posts/apply_to_become/2022-03-02-PageTitles.md

 ## Our solution
 We wanted to be consistent with what our colleagues in the other teams have done - presenting the page name followed by the name of the service.

-> Other SDD services use pages titles like 'Home - Manage an academy transfer'
+> Other SDD services use titles like 'Home - Manage an academy transfer'

 ### What we wanted to do
 We hoped that we could use a script to take the main heading from each page, combine it with the name of the service and replace the existing text in the tag with the result.